AdobeDocs/learning-manager.en/help/migrated/accessibility-learning-manager.md

 * Use closed captions available in content created using Adobe Captivate authoring tool.
 * For videos, authors can encode the videos with closed caption text.
 Such videos have closed captions embedded and can be consumed by the learners.
 * Learning Manager supports the ability to upload closed caption WebVTT files for video content.
-For more information, see&nbsp; [*Upload WebVTT file for closed captioning*](https://helpx.adobe.com/learning-manager/authors/feature-summary/content-library.html#webvtt).
+For more information, see  [*Upload WebVTT file for closed captioning*](https://helpx.adobe.com/learning-manager/authors/feature-summary/content-library.html#webvtt).

 ### Users who are blind or with low-vision

 * Use the standard keyboard shortcuts and commands to browse through the page.
-* Use of screen readers, as mentioned above, to read out the information on the web page.&nbsp;
+* Use of screen readers, as mentioned above, to read out the information on the web page.
 * Use of screen magnifiers to zoom the screen to improve readability and can zoom the browser to 200% to read the content.

 ### Users who have difficulty with color